ColetteChang/colettechang.github.io/_posts/2025-05-10-Colette’s-NYC-Food-Guide.md

 ---

-After one year of eating my way through the city, I still don't feel like I've scratched the surface — but these places left an impression.
-Some brought comfort when I missed home, some surprised me, and some were just fun.

 If you're visiting or just moved here, I hope this list gives you a few ideas to start with.
-And if you have better gelato recommendations — let me know.
+And if you have better gelato recommendations, please let me know.
 I'm still looking.